 If you have children or grandchildren who frequently visit your home or if you plan to have children in the future, you need to be able to continue to prioritize a dog while also taking care of kids.
 Also, make sure that everyone in your household is prepared to prioritize the needs of a dog and make any lifestyle adjustments necessary to provide for that dog’s health, safety, and enrichment.

 Can You Be A Responsible Dog Owner?

-It’s one thing to be a dog owner, it’s another thing to be a responsible one.
+It’s one thing to be a dog owner, but it’s another thing to be a responsible one.
 A responsible dog owner is someone who proactively plans for the needs of their dogs and ensures to the best of their ability that those needs are being met.
 It doesn’t mean having luxury items for your dog, but it does require being capable of providing your dog with everything they need.
-Dogs are dependent on their owners for everything from food to when they can relieve themself and go to the bathroom to getting enough stimulation and exercise.
+Dogs are dependent on their owners for everything from food to providing time and space to go to the bathroom and get enough stimulation and exercise.